Skip to main content

 3. Map actions to permissions: Look up each method in the API reference to find the exact permission you need.

-4. Declare: Use your Root Manifest to declare your permissions.
+4. Declare: Use your manifest to declare your permissions.